SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 print(get_subm.text)
 ```

-There are several ways to monitor your payment and track it on its way through the system.
-The easiest one is to query the submission resource that you created above:

-`GET /transaction/payments/{payment_id}/submissions/{submission_id}`

-Note that the submission resource is identified using the `payment_id` and the `submissions_id`.

-The response contains the current status of the payment in an attribute called `status`.
-If the payment has been successful, the status attribute says `delivery_confirmed`.
-Failed payments are denoted with a status attribute value `delivery_failed`.
-In this case, the attribute `status_reason` contains further information about why the payment failed.

-A detailed description of all possible values of the status attribute and their meaning is available in the [API documentation](http://draft-api-docs.form3.tech/?http#payment-submission-status).

 ## Track the Payment using Subscriptions

 Another way of tracking your payment is to use subscriptions.
 You can subscribe to certain events and automatically be notified when they occur.